percona/pmm-doc/docs/using/backup_mongo.md

     For more information, see **Restoring a backup into a new-environment** in [the PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html#restoring-a-backup-into-a-new-environment).

-4. Run `pbm list` to start the restore process.
+4. Run `pbm list` to check if pbm is ready to perform the restore procedure.

 5. Once all the backups made from the original environment are available, run the restore command: